jlehikoinen/media-management-helper/README.md

 Testing Swift binary
 --------------------

-The Swift binary is far from decent metadata reader, but it should read camera model and creation date metadata correctly.
+The Swift binary is far from proper file metadata reader, but it should read camera model and creation date metadata correctly.
 You can try out these commands separately if you need to troubleshoot something.

 Get camera model information from a photo file: